Jordin221/Jordin221.github.io/about.md

 - 🚴🏾I like going on adventures like hiking,zipling, swiming

 ### More Information
-- I used to play football, karate, and gymnastics
+- I used to play football🏈, 🥋karate, and 🏋️‍♂️gymnastics

 ### Contact me